 Who We Are

 Gender Action for Peace and Security (GAPS) is the UK’s Women, Peace and Security civil society network.
-We are a membership organisation of NGOs and experts in the field of development, human rights, humanitarian response and peacebuilding.
+We are a membership organisation of 19 multi-mandate international NGOs, peacebuilding organisations, women’s rights organisations and human rights organisations.

 How we work